How To Write a Cover Letter: Basics and Best Practices

 • Mention a referral or shared contact to establish a personal connection (if relevant)

-Example of an introductory paragraph:
+Example of a cover letter introductory paragraph:

 Dear Ms. Roy,